Miscellaneous verses by

 But like a spark that sets the wick alight.

-In the heart with love everything glows.
+And in the heart with love everything glows.

 Some say ‘ Ishq’ translated into English cannot be,